qmk/qmk_firmware/readme.md

 1. Install Xcode from the App Store.
 2. Install the Command Line Tools from `Xcode->Preferences->Downloads`.
 3. Install [DFU-Programmer][dfu-prog].

+If you are going to flash Infinity based keyboards you will also need dfu-util

+    brew install dfu-util

 ### Linux